appliedsec/djangular/README.md

 app, instead of creating a single massive Angular application inside of Django.
 This allows you to selectively use apps per site, as well as create a consistent structure across all of your Django apps.

-This is intended to be a Django version of the Angular Seed project (https://github.com/angular/angular-seed).
+This is intended to be a Django version of the Angular-Seed project (https://github.com/angular/angular-seed).
 The current mindset is to limit the amount of changes introduced by Djangular.